-The M2 program in Advanced Communication Networks program offers a wide choice of specialized technical modules, roughly classifiable into three groups:
+The M2 program in Advanced Communication Networks program offers a variety of modules, roughly classifiable into three groups:

 - Essential theoretical foundation courses, cementing the students’ understanding of formal tools for modeling and analyzing networks, information, processes, and protocols.
-This includes performance evaluation, graph theory, advanced queuing theory, stochastic geometry, algorithm analysis and protocol verification.
+This includes graph theory, epidemics, algorithm analysis and protocol verification.

-- Advanced networking technology courses, which bring the students’ competencies to match the edge of what is being deployed: in core IP networks, in wireless access networks, in optical and in cellular networks, etc.
+- Advanced networking technology courses, which bring the students’ competencies to match the edge of what is being deployed: in real IP networks, in both core and cellular networks, etc.

 - Future networking courses, which tries to project students into the next decade, both by exploring avant-garde innovations and developments in autonomous wireless networks, radio access, resource management, traffic engineering, cloud and distributed edge computing – but also by daring to ask (and seek mathematical understandings of) how far we can go: what are the physical limits of communication? of information theory? of sending information backwards in time?

 Additionally, the program includes an introductory program to research (scientific projects, research working groups, seminars, masters classes, etc).

 The M2 program is structured into three periods: Period 1 and 2 are dedicated to courses, with Period 3 being a research or engineering internship, conducted in collaboration with industry or academia — in France or abroad.

 - ACN906 : Cellular Access for Higt Data Rates

 In ACN, students come from all the world and have different background, skills and career objectives.
 Students are encouraged to work in groups (in projects and practical labs) so they can also learn from each other.